Frequently asked questions

 Unsuccessful candidates will receive a standard notification.
 Unfortunately, we won’t be able to enter into any correspondence on the decision.

-At all stages, mentors and other support people for writers will be selected on the basis of individual fit.
-Mentors will be selected based on an initial consultation with and input from each participant, and then according to a combination 1) their teaching/editing/writing experience, 2) their suitability and expertise as it pertains to your work, and 3) their availability.
+Mentors will be selected on the basis of an initial consultation with, and input from, each participant.
+All mentors will be chosen based on a combination of: 1) their prior teaching, writing or mentorship experience, 2) their suitability and expertise as it pertains to the recipient’s work, and 3) their availability.

-10. Can I recommend my own editor/mentor to work with over the 12 month period?
+31. Can I request my own mentor to work with over the 12-month period?

 We will certainly invite your input on the best mentor for you, but the final match will be our decision to make, based on suitability and availability.